 Why is seeing a dental hygienist important

-Learning to take good care of your teeth and keeping them in good shape means less tooth decay, more resistant enamel, healthier gums, the possibility of using more aesthetic filling materials, significantly longer durability of prosthetic work or the possibility of whitening.
+Learning to take good care of your teeth and keeping them in good shape means less tooth decay, more resistant enamel, healthier gums, the possibility of using more aesthetic filling materials, a significantly longer durability of prosthetic work or the possibility of whitening.
 The market is full of various dental aids, such as single-bundle brushes, interdental brushes and mouthwashes.
 However, without expert advice, it is often difficult for a layman to know what is suitable for them.
 Moreover, the instruction of a dental hygienist will ensure that you learn to use the aid correctly and to your greatest benefit.
-It is also important not to forget the economic side of things, because timely and proper dental hygiene will prevent later expenses for fillings or prosthetics.
+It is also important not to forget the economic side of things because timely and proper dental hygiene will prevent later expenses for fillings or prosthetics.

 What to expect during a visit to a dental hygienist

 On your first visit, your dental hygienist focuses on your personal and family history of hygiene.
 Your hygienist will find an important source of information in X-rays, which determine the condition of the alveolar bones, i.e. the section of the jaw in which the teeth are anchored.
 The loss of this bone signals the presence of periodontitis.
 Part of every visit to a dental hygienist is an intraoral and extraoral examination.
 From the outside, we monitor, for example, asymmetry, swelling, lip red, nodal outlets.
 From the inside, we assess the condition of hard and soft tissues.
 According to the condition of your teeth, your hygienist will establish your hygienic index, which serves for the planning of subsequent treatment as well as motivation and control.
 Hygienists evaluate the so-called PBI Index, which shows the degree of inflammation around the tooth.
 Clients who take good care of their teeth and maintain their low PBI scores are given above-standard guarantees at the clinic.